Particle production in a hybrid approach for a beam energy scan of Au+Au/Pb+Pb collisions between $\sqrt{s_\mathrm{NN}}$ = 4.3 GeV and $\sqrt{s_\mathrm{NN}}$ = 200.0 GeV: Results

 To investigate the particle production over a broader range of collision energies, the midrapidity yield and mean \pt are calculated for $\pi^-$, $p$ and $K^-$ and compared to the pure transport calculation.
 Reproducing the yield and the mean transverse momentum is almost equivalent to reproducing the full transverse mass spectra.
 Au+Au/Pb+Pb collisions are calculated between \sqrts = 4.3 GeV and \sqrts = 200.0 GeV, again relying on the viscosities and smearing parameters listed in Table~\ref{tab:parameters}.
 As above, central collisions are modeled where the impact parameter range for 0-5\% central collisions is approximated by $b \in [0, 3.3]$ fm and $b \in [0, 3.1]$ in Au+Au and Pb+Pb collisions, respectively.
 For centrality-dependent excitation functions, the interested reader is referred to \ref{app:centrality_dep}. \\

 In Fig.~\ref{fig:Midy_meanpT_exc_funcs} the midraidity yield excitation function $\mathrm{d}N/\mathrm{d}y|_{y = 0}$ (upper) and the midrapidity mean-\pt excitation function $\langle p_\mathrm{T} \rangle |_{y = 0}$ (lower) are presented as a function of collision energy $\sqrt{s_\mathrm{NN}}$.
 Results from the \hybrid are denoted with solid lines, those from applying a pure \smsh transport evolution with dashed lines.
 The results are confronted with experimental data from the E895 \cite{E-0895:2003oas, E895:2001zms}, E866 \cite{E866:2000dog}, NA49 \cite{NA49:2002pzu, NA49:2006gaj, NA49:2010lhg}, and STAR \cite{STAR:2017sal, STAR:2009sxc, STAR:2009sxc} collaborations.
 The $\mathrm{d}N/\mathrm{d}y|_{y = 0}$ excitation function determined within the \hybrid shows a good agreement with experimental measurements.
 There is a nearly-perfect agreement with the measured $\pi^-$ and $p$ yields, the $K^-$ yields are systematically overestimated though.
 The latter could be improved by more dynamical initial conditions, as recently realized in \cite{Akamatsu:2018olk}.
 It can further be observed that the excitation function from the \hybrid shows a smooth behaviour for rising collision energies, while a kink is observed between \sqrts = 6 GeV and \sqrts = 8 GeV in the pure \smsh curve.
 This kink is unphysical and stems from the non-trivial transition from resonance dynamics to string dynamics in \texttt{SMASH}.
-The \hybrid is thus better suited to smoothly and consistently describe the dynamics at intermediate collision energies. \\ For the $\langle p_\mathrm{T} \rangle |_{y = 0}$ excitation function displayed in the lower panel of Fig.~\ref{fig:Midy_meanpT_exc_funcs} the agreement with experimental measurements is also improved once a hybrid model is applied instead of a pure \smsh evolution.
+The \hybrid is thus better suited to smoothly and consistently describe the dynamics at intermediate collision energies.
+Let us note here, that it is well known that the application of a pure transport model is not sufficient towards higher collision energies, as too little radial flow is produced.
+At the same time, pure hydrodynamics is not sufficient either for lack of non-equilibrium dynamics in the initial and final stages.
+In hydrodynamics+transport models, transport theory and hydrodynamics are employed in their respective regions of applicability to provide as good a description of heavy-ion collisions as possible.
+Ideally, unphysical properties arise only if these models are employed far from their region applicability. \\ For the $\langle p_\mathrm{T} \rangle |_{y = 0}$ excitation function displayed in the lower panel of Fig.~\ref{fig:Midy_meanpT_exc_funcs} the agreement with experimental measurements is also improved once a hybrid model is applied instead of a pure \smsh evolution.
 Most importantly, the \meanpt of protons rises with rising collision energies, which is in line with experimental observations, while in the pure \smsh case it shows a decreasing trend for collisions above \sqrts $\approx$ 30 GeV.
 The application of a hybrid model is thus essential to properly capture the transversal baryon dynamics, especially towards higher collision energies.